LexiFi/gen_js_api/TYPES.md

 polymorphic variant used in contravariant context (i.e. to describe mapping from OCaml to JavaScript, not the other way around).
-With this calling convention, first the representation of the constructor (which can be either an integer or a string, which is derived automatically if not specified with a `[@js]` attribute) is passed, followed by the n arguments of the constructor.
+With this calling convention, first the representation of the constructor (which can be an integer or a float or a string, which is derived automatically if not specified with a `[@js]` attribute) is passed, followed by the n arguments of the constructor.